Vatsim-Scandinavia/separation-timer/README.md

 3. Start the program when you need to use it

 ## Configure
 The timer is by default 2 or 3 minutes.
 If you want other intervals, you can change them in `config.cfg`.
-Change the number of `one` or `two` to a whole number (no decimals).
-E.g. if you want first button to be 1 minute `one=1`.
+Change the number of `one` or `two` to number of seconds.
+E.g. if you want first button to be 1 minute `one=60`.
 Restart the program after changes in settings.

 ## How to use
 - Left click to start counting